Utah Court Records

 The Utah State Prison System

-What is the Difference Between Jail and Prison in Utah?
+What Is The Difference Between Jail and Prison in Utah?

 How Many Prisons are in Utah?

-The prison system in Utah only consists of two prison complexes, as the state did away with private prisons in 2010.
-Below are the addresses, contact number, and inmate capacity of prisons in Utah;
+The prison system in Utah consists of only two prison complexes, as the state did away with private prisons in 2010.
+Below are the addresses, contact number, and inmate capacity of prisons in Utah:

 Utah State Prison